spicyjack/idgasm-sql/App-WADTools/README.md

 ### `App::WADTools` ###

-The Perl distribution `App::WADTools` is a set of tools that will index/catalog `WAD` files stored on the local machine, as well as query the [idGames Archive API](http://www.doomworld.com/idgames/api) and download different records from the serivce into a local database file.
+This Perl module is a set of tools that will index/catalog `WAD` files stored on the local machine, as well as query the [idGames Archive API](http://www.doomworld.com/idgames/api) and download different records from the serivce into a local database file.

 The local database files are [SQLite](http://www.sqlite.org/) files that are generated from [INI](https://metacpan.org/pod/Config::Std) files using a